Workforce Planning Guide: Definition, Process, Strategies

 Billable utilization is the fundamental metric for tracking the success of your capacity management efforts.
 In short, it’s the ratio between billable hours and overall hours worked, tracked per employee, team, or department (learn more: what are billable hours and how to calculate them).

 This can lead to increased turnover, significantly impacting the success of your workforce planning efforts.
 Utilization rates can also help guide your long-term planning.
 For example, you can forecast utilization and decide whether you have enough resources for potential projects.

 Or, you can see which underutilized resources in certain parts of the year, and either restructure your teams or guide sales efforts towards acquiring specific clients.
+Keep in mind that workforce planning is a huge part of the broader HR planning process, they should always work together.

 Find out more about managing your utilization in crisis times:

-Strategies to Attract Top Talent
+Hiring Strategies That Attract Top Talent

-To ensure your company’s success, it’s important to develop talent acquisition strategies that have the capacity to reach a wide audience, as well as the right profile of employees for your agency.
-Here are some tips for improving your talent acquisition:
+The most important thing to learn here is that you need to develop talent acquisition strategies that have the capacity to reach a wide audience, as well as the right profile of employees.

-- Expand your value propositions: Consider both your traditional (job titles, compensations, benefits) and non-traditional (hybrid work, flexible hours, childcare assistance) value propositions.
+- Expand your value propositions – Consider both your traditional (job titles, compensations, benefits) and non-traditional (hybrid work, flexible hours, childcare assistance) value propositions.
 Monitor how they compare with industry standards.
 Staying ahead of the competition can be important to attracting top talent.

 - Invest in employer branding: According to LinkedIn statistics, 75 % of job seekers consider an employer’s brand before applying for a job.
 Ensure you get your name out there while highlighting positives such as unique value propositions or workplace culture.